Cambodia clamps down on environmental activists – DW – 07/12/2024

 A powerful ruling ‘dynasty'

 Critics call Cambodia's leaders the "Hun Dynasty."
-Cambodia's former Prime Minister Hun Sen ruled the country for nearly four decades and was one of the longest-serving leaders in the world before power was handed over to his son Hun Manet in 2023.
+Former Prime Minister Hun Sen ruled the country for nearly four decades and was one of the longest-serving leaders in the world before power was handed over to his son Hun Manet in 2023.

-Vanna Hay, leader of the Cambodia National Rescue Movement, now in exile in Japan, says that trials like that of Mother Nature Cambodia show that government corruption is severely threatening Cambodia's rule of law.
+Vanna Hay, leader of the Cambodia National Rescue Movement, now in exile in Japan, said trials like that of Mother Nature Cambodia showed that government corruption is severely threatening Cambodia's rule of law.

 "Because the current government is totally corrupted, so-called systematic corruption, they protect those destroying the environment for their benefit," he said.